moosylog/flows4json/README.md

 Using the app takes less than a minute.
 Here is the step-by-step workflow:

-1. **Export your Layout:** Go to your standard keyboard layout editor (like the MoErgo web tool) and download your current layout as a `.json` file.
+1. **Export your layout:** Open the MoErgo Layout Editor and download your layout as a `.json` file.
-2. **Open Flows4JSON:** Go to the web app and click **Upload Layout**.
-Select the file you just downloaded.
+2. **Start Flows4JSON:** Select a package you want to deploy, click **Apply**, and upload the `.json` file you just exported.
-3. **Go Shopping:** Browse the App Store for features you want.
-When you find one, adjust the simple settings (like picking a "Flavor" or a "Style") and click **Add to List**.
-4. **Apply Changes:** Open your Custom List (the bottom drawer) and click **Apply All to Layout**.
-5. **Download & Flash:** Click the green Download button.
-You will get a brand new `.json` file.
-Just load this file back into your keyboard's editor and flash your keyboard!
+3. **Download new JSON file** A modified `.json` file will be automatically downloaded to your Downloads folder.
+4. **Import it:** Import it back into the MoErgo Layout Editor, make any necessary adjustments, and flash your keyboard.

 ---